thoughtspot/thoughtspot.github.io/_data-integrate/troubleshooting/enable-ODBC-log.md

 8. Locate the log file that was generated, and send it to ThoughtSpot Support with a description of the problem.

-## Enable ODBC logs on a Linux or Solaris workstation
+## Enable ODBC logs on a Linux workstation

-To enable logging on Linux or Solaris, follow these instructions:
+To enable logging on Linux, follow these instructions:

 1. Navigate to the directory where you installed ODBC.
 2. Open the `odbc.ini` file in a text editor.